-The 995-acre Sand Run Metro Park opened in 1929, but the area has been welcoming visitors for centuries.
-The land surrounding Mingo Pavilion was a campsite for Mingo Indians.
-Portage Path was once an important Native American trail between the Cuyahoga and Tuscarawas rivers; later, it was the western boundary of the United States.
+The 998-acre Sand Run Metro Park opened in 1929, but the area has been welcoming visitors for centuries.
+The land surrounding Mingo Lodge was a campsite for Indigenous Peoples.
+Portage Path was once an important Indigenous trail between the Cuyahoga and Tuscarawas rivers; later, it was the western boundary of the United States.
 A high ridge above the Wadsworth Area was a lookout point for General Elijah Wadsworth, who made his camp near the present-day Old Portage Area during the War of 1812.

 In the 1930s, Sand Run Parkway and many of the surrounding shelters and structures were constructed by the Civilian Conservation Corps.
 In 1974, the park district's Administrative Offices were moved from Goodyear Heights Metro Park to Sand Run.

 Today, visitors can drive through the Sand Run stream at the ford which crosses Sand Run Parkway.
 In the cool, shady ravines of Sand Run and its tributary streams, hemlocks, ferns, skunk cabbage and large colonies of horsetails grow.
 Each spring, large-flowered trilliums and other seasonal blooms appear, including foam flower, bloodroot, spring beauty and trout lily.